OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.7.1>

 In XTypes, the types of the peers may not be identical, as in the case of appendable or mutable extensibility.
-In order for a peer to be aware of its remote peer’s type, there must be a way for the remote peer to communicate its type.
+In order for a peer to be aware of its remote peer's type, there must be a way for the remote peer to communicate its type.
-TypeObject is an alternative to IDL for representing types, and one of the purposes of TypeObject is to communicate the peers’ types.
+TypeObject is an alternative to IDL for representing types, and one of the purposes of TypeObject is to communicate the peers' types.

 There are two classes of TypeObject: MinimalTypeObject and CompleteTypeObject.
 A MinimalTypeObject object contains minimal information about the type that is sufficient for a peer to perform type compatibility checking.